vandercraig/dotfiles-ubuntu/README.md

 For icons to render correctly in the terminal, download and install a Nerd Font from [nerdfonts.com](https://www.nerdfonts.com/).
 Recommended fonts: FiraCode Nerd Font, JetBrains Mono Nerd Font.

-After installation, configure your terminal (e.g., Windows Terminal) to use the chosen Nerd Font in your profile settings.
+After installation, configure your terminal to use the chosen Nerd Font.

 ### 2. Clone and Run Setup
 ```bash